wanglin86769/clog2/README.md

 ## Features

-* Compact: lightweight architecture with separate frontend and backend; high-efficiency frontend and backend framework; single programming language (JavaScript) finishing full-stack web development.
+* **Compact**: lightweight architecture with separate frontend and backend; high-efficiency frontend and backend framework; single programming language (JavaScript) finishing full-stack web development.
-* Multiple login method support: prior to deployment, the login method can be configured as local database, LDAP or OAuth.
+* **Multiple Login Method**: prior to deployment, the login method can be configured as local database, LDAP or OAuth.
-* Multiple language support: currently English and Chinese languages are supported, other languages can also be added in future.
+* **Multiple Language**: currently English and Chinese languages are supported, other languages can also be added in future.

 ## Software environment